 As well as specialist knowledge in your chosen field, we’ll also give you the practical skills to apply that knowledge to the workplace.
 You’ll not only graduate with a degree but also the real-life practical skills that you’ll need to get ahead.

-Many of our courses have 'official’ industry approval, through accreditations from a host of professional bodies, including ACCA, the British Computer Society (BCS), Chartered Institute of Purchasing and Supply (CIPS), the British Psychology Society (BPS), Skillset Media Academy Wales, the Institute of Fire Safety Engineers, RICS – the Royal Institution of Chartered Surveyors and CILECT – the association of the world’s major film and television schools, just to name a few.
+Many of our courses have 'official’ industry approval, through accreditations from a host of professional bodies, including ACCA, the British Computer Society (BCS), the British Psychology Society (BPS), and CILECT – the association of the world’s major film and television schools, just to name a few.

-As a USW student, you’ll be using the same technology and equipment that is used in industry, from a full-size Jetstream 31 airliner and Merlin MP521 engineering flight simulator, to TV studios to crime scene houses and healthcare suites.
+As a USW student, you’ll be using the same technology and equipment that is used in industry, from a full-size Jetstream 31 airliner and Merlin MP521 engineering flight simulator, to TV studios to crime scene houses.
 You learn by doing, which means that you will be more prepared for the world of work.

 The Careers and Employability Service help students and graduates with all aspects of their career.
 Services range from advice and guidance on career choice to postgraduate study, work experience, practical support with job hunting and working/studying overseas.
 We can even help you find a part time job whilst you study.

-* International (non-EU) students will need to discuss the options of doing a work placement with our Immigration and International Student Advice (IISA) team after they start their undergraduate studies at USW.
+As an International (non-EU) student you'll need to discuss the options of doing a work placement with our Immigration and International Student Advice team after you start your studies at USW.
 The ability to undertake a work placement as part of your course may depend on your category of leave (visa type) and personal circumstances.